Shopify/active_shipping/CONTRIBUTING.md

 We love receiving pull requests!
 Anything from new carriers to documentation fixes.

+Also, we are looking for maintainers for the current version of ActiveShipping 2.0.

 ## Standards

 * PR should explain what the feature does, and why the change exists.